activeviam/par-internship-ssd/Documentation.md

 Every block allocated by `IMemoryAllocator` implementation should be 8 byte aligned.
 Thus, the least significant bits of the `blockAddress` field can be used for useful flags.
-First flag of the block indicates the "dirtiness": this flag is set if the block data has been recently modified.
-Second flag indicates the "activeness" of the block: if the block isn't active, its data is considered as a garbage and may be reused in further allocations.
-The second flag is a bit excessive, but it facilitates many operations as we will see later.
+The only flag used in the current implementation indicates the "dirtiness": it is set if the block data has been recently modified.

 Any class implementing a `IMemoryAllocator` should provide functions to allocate the RAM memory region of a given size and to free the RAM memory